Euan Kyle

 Euan Kyle (born 25 October 1997 in Stranraer) is a Scottish curler from Leswalt.
-He currently plays lead on Team Ross Whyte.
-Playing for Whyte, Kyle won gold at the 2024 Scottish Men's Curling Championship, silver at the 2018 World Junior Curling Championships and won bronze at the 2019 World Junior Curling Championships.
+He currently plays lead on Team Grant Hardie.
+Playing for Ross Whyte, Kyle won gold at the 2024 Scottish Men's Curling Championship, silver at the 2018 World Junior Curling Championships and won bronze at the 2019 World Junior Curling Championships.
 He was also the alternate on Team Ross Paterson at the 2022 World Men's Curling Championship.

 Career

 Juniors

 At the 2017 Scottish Junior Curling Championships, Kyle played second on the Cameron Bryce rink which also included third Robin Brydone and lead Frazer Shaw.
 Through the round robin, the team finished with an undefeated 7–0 record to qualify for the playoffs.
 They then won both the 1 vs. 2 game and the final against Team Ross Whyte to secure the Scottish junior title and a trip to the 2017 World Junior Curling Championships.
 There, the team finished third through the preliminary stage with a 6–3 record, qualifying for the final four.
 After stealing the win against Norway in the 3 vs. 4 game, they lost both the semifinal and bronze medal game to South Korea and the Norwegian team respectively, placing fourth.

 During the 2017–18 season, Kyle competed on the men's tour as lead for Cameron Bryce while also playing lead on Ross Whyte's junior rink.
 With Bryce, the team won their first World Curling Tour event at the Tallinn Challenger, going undefeated to claim the title.
 With Whyte, the team posted an undefeated record to claim the Scottish junior championship, qualifying for the 2018 World Junior Curling Championships.
 There, he and his team of Whyte, Robin Brydone, Fraser Kingan and Duncan McFadzean topped the round robin with an unblemished 9–0 record.
 They then defeated Switzerland in the semifinal to qualify for the world junior final.
 Tied in an extra end, the Scottish rink lost 6–5 to Canada's Tyler Tardi.

 In his final year of juniors, Kyle won a third Scottish junior title, once again going undefeated through the Scottish championship.
 At the 2019 World Junior Curling Championships, Team Whyte again went through the round robin unbeaten.
 They suffered their first loss in the semifinals following a narrow 10–9 game against Switzerland but rebounded to defeat Norway in the bronze medal game.